yogeshb15/cosmoemulator-nn/README.md

 All rights reserved — see [LICENSE](LICENSE).
 This repository is shared publicly to demonstrate the work; it is not open source, and no use (including research or academic use) is permitted without written permission.

----
-*Part of a cosmology + ML portfolio by Yogesh Bhardwaj — PhD (Applied Mathematics), Delhi Technological University.
+- by Yogesh Bhardwaj — PhD (Applied Mathematics), Delhi Technological University.
 [LinkedIn](https://www.linkedin.com/in/yogesh-bhardwaj-23069120a/) · [GitHub](https://github.com/yogeshb15)*